Mercy (Kanye West song): Critical reception

+"Mercy" received mostly positive reviews from music critics.
+Josiah Hughes of Exclaim! remarked that the song met expectations with its lavish, cinematic production, slowed-down samples, and aggressive synthesizer elements, also referencing West's distinctive vocal exclamation that had become a signature of his style.
 Corban Goble of Stereogum described the song as a massive, forceful production in which the featured rappers exchange confident, swagger-filled verse over a hook influence by "syrup-music inspired" Southern rap.

-Jayson Rodriguez of XXL observed that while the concept and presentation might seem familiar, the track's execution felt elevated, crediting West for assembling the lineup and delivering a polished result.
+Jayson Rodriguez of XXL observed that while the concept and presentation might seem familiar, the song's execution felt elevated, crediting West for assembling the lineup and delivering a polished result.
 He noted that the earlier surprise release of "Cold" had been more thrilling in both sound and spectacle.
-Josiah Hughes of Exclaim! remarked that the track met expectations with its lavish, cinematic production, slowed-down samples, and aggressive synthesizer elements, also referencing West's distinctive vocal exclamation that had become a signature of his style.
+Idolator stated that while the song lands along West's GOOD Fridays singles, it's not as elevated with companions "Good Friday" and "Devil in a New Dress".
 Kia Makarechi of The Huffington Post commented that although he song offered little lyrical depth, it functioned effectively as a confident display of boastful rap.